hasselalcala/hasselalcala/README.md

 # I’m currently working on

-- *WTF Academy Starknet* contributing and developing content to learn Cairo language and StarkNet.
+- *WTF Academy Starknet.* Contributing and developing content to learn Cairo language and StarkNet.
-- *Cora protocol* Lending protocol that eliminate the option seller, contributing in research for a pricer based on Kelly criterion.
+- *Cora protocol.* Lending protocol that eliminate the option seller, contributing in research for a pricer based on Kelly criterion.

 # I’m currently learning ...